Pelham brothers help lead PFD as Fire Chief and Deputy Chief - Shelby County Reporter

 “Both of us got our start as explorers through the Montevallo Fire Department with our dad, who brought us in at 14 years old.
 So we have been around the fire service for 33 years,” Mike explained.
 “We have truly had a great role model in our dad, and coming through the ranks, we got to see that role model and that serving of the community through its volunteer department.”

-Danny said working alongside his brother a great opportunity; however, when they walk into work, they leave family behind and focus only on how to best serve the community and the personnel that they command.
+Danny said working alongside his brother has been a great opportunity; however, when they walk into work, they leave family behind and focus only on how to best serve the community and the personnel that they command.

 “My role was Battalion Chief, so Mike was my direct supervisor, which means we know we can work together,” Danny said.
-“Knowing that we are brothers, when we are at work, we focus on putting family out of it.
+“Knowing that we are brothers when we are at work, we focus on putting family out of it.
 It is about the department and best serving our personnel and citizens.
 I foresee our relationship working very well going forward.
 I can definitely complement him in all aspects of the fire department.”

 As Battalion Chief, it was Danny’s responsibility to command the C Shift of the Fire Department, which included 24 personnel across the five fire stations.
 As he moves into his new role, he will be responsible for the personnel across all shifts.